syvb/iter.ca/content/post/dropped-email/index.md

 (I don't know why that log shows the response to the EHLO before the request)

-The TLS handshake was completing successfully, and the ProtonMail mail server was able to speak enough TLS to send a `QUIT` command, but it wasn't delivering any mail.
+The TLS handshake was completing successfully, and the ProtonMail mail server was able to speak enough TLS to send a `QUIT` command, but it wasn't delivering any mail - it was just immediately quitting.
 What could be causing this behavior?

 ## Maybe it was caused by the Let's Encrypt certificate?

 At first I thought ProtonMail might not like the Let's Encrypt certificate I was using.
 I noticed that many large email providers don't use Let's Encrypt for their SMTP servers - maybe that's the problem?
-I did some more testing I found that [MXroute](http://mxroute.com/) could receive emails from ProtonMail despite using Let's Encrypt, so I tentatively ruled out the certificate as being the problem.
+I did some more testing, and found that [MXroute](http://mxroute.com/) could receive emails from ProtonMail despite using Let's Encrypt, so I tentatively ruled out the certificate issuer as being the problem.

 ## It was DNS

 After Googling for `"ehlo=1 starttls=1 quit=1 commands=3"` (which is how Postfix logs a TLS connection with 3 commands and a quit) I found several posts that mentioned incorrect TLSA records as causing the problem.

 TLSA records are part of DANE (DNS-based Authentication of Named Entities), which allows domain owners to specify which TLS certificate should be used by a service.
-If the TLSA record is invalid or outdated, some mail servers refuse to continue the connection after the TLS handshake.
+If the TLSA record corresponds to the wrong certificate, some mail servers quit the SMTP transaction after the TLS handshake.
+DANE is only useful if the DNS zone is signed with DNSSEC (or the client has some other means of ensuring the DNS records are authentic); otherwise an attacker that can MITM the SMTP connection could just MITM the DNS lookup as well.

-Only a few email providers, such as ProtonMail and Microsoft, actually check TLSA records.
-This explains why most of my test emails were getting through fine, while ProtonMail consistently failed.
+DANE isn't very useful in most cases - mail tranfer agents already verify that the certificate domain matches the mail server domain, so it only provides extra security against rouge certificate authorities.

 ### Why didn't I notice this earlier?